mboeru/statsfeeder/README.md

 #### Running as a daemon
  - You can use the example supervisord script located in helpers.
 Just make sure to change the paths.
+ - Using screen
+  - screen -dm - S statsfeeder /root/statsfeeder/statsfeeder.py

+#### Dynamically adding or removing modules
+ - Every time it runs, statsfeeder checks the modules directory for new files.
+If there are new files with +x it will execute them.
+If an existing module is disabled by removing the execute attibute, that stat will no longer be collected.
+These things happen without the need to restart statsfeeder.